AnkitVerma8584/Module3-coursera/README.md

 # Module3-coursera
-### This is Coursera course html css and javascript 3rd assignment
+### This is Coursera course html css and javascript module 3 assignment